 A powerful look at the climate change crisis

-Hot Planet gives young readers a clear, insightful introduction to Earth's climate change crisis
+Hot Planet offers young readers the perfect, non-alarmist introduction to Earth's climate change crisis

 The author, Anna Claybourne, is an award-winning science writer.